aied2021TRMRC/AIED_2021_TRMRC_code/README.md

 # AIED_2021_TRMRC_code

-In this repo, we publish our code of experiment in paper: Automatic Task Requirements Writing Evaluation With Feedback via Machine Reading Comprehension
+In this repo, we publish our code of experiments in paper: Automatic Task Requirements Writing Evaluation With Feedback via Machine Reading Comprehension

 We explored many advanced MRC methods, such as BERT, BART, RoBERTa and SAN etc. , to address automatic response locating problem in task requirement questions.